bsquizz/ocdeployer/README.md

 Select your environment file at runtime with the `-e` or `--env-file` command-line option, e.g.:
 ```
-(venv) $ ocdeployer -c mycomponent -e my_env_file.yml myproject
+(venv) $ ocdeployer -s myset -e my_env_file.yml myproject
 ```

 ## Common usage

-List the components available for you to deploy:
+List the service sets available for you to deploy:
 ```
 (venv) $ ocdeployer -l
-Available components: ['platform', 'advisor', 'engine', 'vulnerability']
+Available service sets: ['platform', 'advisor', 'engine', 'vulnerability']
 ```

 Example to deploy platform, engine, and import secrets from "mysecretsproject":
 ```
-(venv) $ ocdeployer -c platform,engine --secrets-src mysecretsproject mynewproject
+(venv) $ ocdeployer -s platform,engine --secrets-src mysecretsproject mynewproject
 ```

-You can scale the cpu/memory requests/limits for all your resources using the `-s` flag:
+You can scale the cpu/memory requests/limits for all your resources using the `--scale-resources` flag:
 ```
-(venv) $ ocdeployer -c platform -s 0.5 mynewproject
+(venv) $ ocdeployer -s platform --scale-resources 0.5 mynewproject
 ```
 This will multiply any configured resource requests/limits in your template by the desired factor.
 If you haven't configured a request/limit, it will not be scaled.
 If you scale by `0`, the resource